ConnectFirst

 Some do.
 Most don't.

-There's a simple reason for this.
 Voicemail was designed for a world where your business was the only game in town and a caller had no easy alternative.
 That world doesn't exist anymore.
 When a homeowner's AC dies at noon in July, they search Google, see five HVAC companies, and start calling down the list.
 Leaving you a voicemail means waiting.
 They're not waiting.

 The ones who do leave a message?
 Many of them have already called two other companies by the time you listen to it and call back.
 If someone else answered, your callback is an interruption to a conversation they're already having with your competitor.